Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: System Model and Problem Formulation

-According to the above discussion, for a given application $a$, its result accuracy is determined by the computation workload $c^a$ (defined as the number of CPU cycles required to extract the semantic information) and the communication workload $d^a$ (defined as the amount of data to be transmitted).
-Therefore, we can use the utility function $u^a(c, d)$ to represent the obtained utility when the computation and communication workload is $c$ and $d$.
-It is worth noting that in practice, $c$ and $d$ are often limited to discrete values.
-For example, in semantic compression, each component of the semantic information cannot be further divided so $d$ must be an integer multiple of the data size of each component.
-However, the possible values of $c$ and $d$ are usually relatively dense so $u^a(c,d)$ can be regarded as a sufficiently good approximation.
+Based on the above discussion, for a given application $a$, the resulting inference accuracy depends on the computation workload $c$ (defined as the number of CPU cycles required for semantic extraction) and the communication workload $d$ (defined as the volume of data to be transmitted).
+Accordingly, we define a utility function $u^a(c, d)$ to represent the utility derived from using a SemCom scheme with workloads $c$ and $d$.
+It is important to note that in practice, the values of $c$ and $d$ are typically discrete.
+For example, in semantic compression, the semantic information is composed of discrete components that cannot be further subdivided, implying that $d$ must be an integer multiple of the size of each component.
+Nevertheless, since the feasible values of $c$ and $d$ are often densely distributed, the utility function $u^a(c, d)$ can still serve as a sufficiently accurate approximation in optimization formulations.